 A feature or defect that can occur in the manufacturing process or from individual usage occurring after manufacture (for example, wear and damage defects such as cuts and gouges, reproducible blemishes, impression voids, improper and extraneous inking, or coincidental peripheral printing).
-The position, orientation, size and shape of these characteristics are essential to the determination of a specific device as the source of an impression.
+The position, orientation, size and shape of these characteristics are features that are part of the information a FDE uses to form an opinion about the probability of items being generated by the same or different source.

-range of variation (general and handwriting)
+range of variation

-The accumulation of deviations among repetitions of respective handwriting characteristics that are typically demonstrated in the writing habits of an individual (see 3.1.415 variation).
+The accumulation of deviations among repetitions of respective handwriting characteristics that are typically demonstrated in the writing habits of an individual (see 3.1.421 variation).